-#ixlab at the 108th Annual Eastern Communication Association Convention
+#ixLab at the 68th Annual International Communication Association Conference

-WVU COMM Interaction Lab (#ixlab) researchers are excited to share our research at the 108th Annual Eastern Communication Association Convention in Boston, March 29th – April 2nd.
+West Virginia University Department of Communication Studies Interaction Lab (#ixlab) researchers and our collaborators are excited to share our research at the 68th Annual International Communication Association Conference in Prague, May 24th – April 28th.
 If you are attending the conference, we hope to see you there!
-Below, you’ll find all of our presentations by day.
-Unless otherwise indicated, all presenters, authors, and co-authors below are currently affiliated with the #ixlab at West Virginia University.
+Below, you’ll find all of our presentations by day, including two top papers.

-Archive: #ixlab at the National Communication Association 102nd Annual Convention
+#ixLab at the 109th Annual Eastern Communication Association Convention

-WVU COMM Interaction Lab (#ixlab) researchers are excited to share our research at the National Communication Association 102nd Annual Convention in Philadelphia, November 9th – 13th.
+West Virginia University Department of Communication Studies Interaction Lab (#ixlab) researchers are excited to share our research at the 109th Annual Eastern Communication Association Convention in Pittsburgh, April 26th – April 29th.
 If you are attending the conference, we hope to see you there!
-Below, you’ll find all of our presentations by day.
-Unless otherwise indicated, all presenters, authors, and co-authors below are currently affiliated with the #ixlab at West Virginia University.
+Below, you’ll find all of our presentations by day, including three top papers.